jeck7/jeck7.github.io/features.md

 #### 🔐 Authentication & Security

 - **User Registration** - New users can create accounts with email and password
+- **Promo Code Support** - Registration and booking discounts with promo codes
 - **Secure Login** - JWT-based authentication with refresh tokens
 - **Password Reset** - Forgot password functionality with email verification
 - **Profile Management** - Users can update their personal information